 - Mode: Remove/Add/Normal lets you adjust exactly what part of the mask edge to blur.
 Remove blurs and lightens the mask, Add blurs and darkens the mask, and Normal blurs both light and darks. - Size: Adjusts the size of the blur tool.
 Feel free to use a large size to make brushing fast.
-The size of the brush does not affect the blur amount. - Amount: Controls the amount of blur.
+The size of the brush does not affect the blur amount.

+Amount: Controls the amount of blur.
 Use a low amount to maintain detail.

-TIP: Double-clicking on the Blur tool icon applies the blur to the entire mask.
+TIP: Double-click on the Blur tool icon in the Tool Options bar to apply the blur to the entire mask.